Carolina Arbeláez

-Carolina Arbeláez Castaño (born 8 March 1995) is a Colombian footballer who plays as a full back.
-She is currently been a member of the Colombia women's national team.
+Carolina Arbeláez Castaño (born 8 March 1995) is a Colombian footballer who plays as a full back for Atlético Nacional.

 Club career

 After playing nine years in Colombia, on 23 December 2019, Arbeláez signed for Spanish Primera División club Deportivo La Coruña.

 International career

 Arbeláez made her international debut in September 2014 when team Colombia took on Uruguay.
 Arbeláez was called up to play for team Colombia in the 2015 FIFA Women's World Cup in May 2015.